cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

         }
     }

+    // if there are no in-flight packets on our end, we can automatically go to FLUSHCOMPLETE if pendingInflightPackets(portIdentifier, channelIdentifier) == nil {
+        currentChannel.flushState = FLUSHCOMPLETE
+    }

+    publicStore.set(channelPath(portIdentifier, channelIdentifier), currentChannel)

     // call modules onChanUpgradeAck callback
     // module can error on counterparty version
     // ACK should not change state to the new parameters yet